 Slowly shake off the negative changes

 Our lifestyles have changed during the pandemic and for some this has meant succumbing to unhealthy habits such as eating or drinking more than usual.
 As mentioned earlier, breaking down changes into smaller goals can help.
 You can do this with being healthier too.
-If you’ve been snacking at 3pm a little more than usual, start thinking about cutting back or swapping your snacks out for healthier options.
-In terms of alcohol, start to think about how much, when and why you’re drinking.
-You can read more on how to handle your alcohol consumption during the pandemic here.
+If you’ve been 3pm snacking a little more than usual when working from home, start thinking about cutting back or swapping your snacks out for healthier options.
+If you’ve been drinking more, start to think about how much, when and why you’re drinking.
+You can read more about alcohol consumption and what constitutes a standard drink here.

 Remember that everyone will embrace change differently

 Be patient with others.
 Some people may have underlying health conditions or live with people who do.
 Others may just feel uneasy about going back into public spaces and crowds.
-Even the thought of socialising could be making people feel awkward after so long in lockdown.
-Given the daily case numbers, bad news and isolation we’ve faced over the last few months it makes sense if someone isn’t feeling ready.
+Even the thought of socialising could be making people feel awkward after lockdowns.
+And others might be feeling worried about what will happen when borders open again.
+Given the daily death counts, bad news and isolation we’ve faced over the last few months it makes sense if someone isn’t feeling ready.
 Let people readjust in their own time.
-If you want to know more about supporting others during COVID-19 you can visit here.
+If you want to know more about how you can support a friend or loved on who may be struggling mentally, you can read more here.

 If you’re feeling overwhelmed, seek help